-My friends went wild over this cheesecake recipe.
 Creamy, rich peanut butter cheesecake filled with crushed Butterfinger candy bars and topped with peanut butter drizzle.
-This is one incredibly indulgent dessert!
+This is one incredibly indulgent dessert, and it all sits on top of an Oreo crust!

 Let’s discuss the creamy cheesecake filling real quick.

 I tested a few filling recipes when I made this a couple weeks ago.
-My test recipes were all sweet, thick, and creamy – but they lacked a rich, peanut butter flavor.
+My test recipes were all sweet, thick, and creamy, but they lacked a rich, peanut butter flavor.
 Don’t you just hate biting into a peanut butter dessert that lacks peanut butter flavor?
-I complained a lot about that in my peanut butter cupcake post.

-I changed some things around, increased the peanut butter, decreased a few other ingredients, and all was right in the peanut butter cheesecake world.
+I changed some things around, added more peanut butter, reduced a few other ingredients, and all was right in the peanut butter cheesecake world.
 The end result is nothing short of fabulous.
 Be sure to use creamy, non-natural, non-homemade peanut butter here.
 I like Jif or Skippy.
 You’ll need 1/2 cup.

-You’ll need a lot of Butterfinger candy bars.
-A dessert recipe calling for 12 fun size Butterfinger candy bars has to be a good one, right?
-Look at this mountain of Butterfinger love!
-My stomach is growling typing this.
+You’ll also need a lot of Butterfinger candy bars.
+A dessert recipe calling for 12 fun-size Butterfinger candy bars has to be a good one, right?
+And if you have any leftover fun size Butterfingers, give these butterfinger cookies a try next.
+(A no-chill cookie recipe!)

-You know what I love the most about this recipe?
-There is so much going on!
 Creamy and crunchy, sweet and salty, peanut butter and chocolate.
 Every single bite has something different.
-If you have dessert A.D.D. like I do, this recipe is for you.

-When preparing this peanut butter butterfinger cheesecake, make sure you plan ahead because there are a few imperative stages.
-I’ve learned these past few years that you cannot rush cheesecake!
+When preparing this peanut butter butterfinger cheesecake, plan ahead because there are a few imperative stages.
+You cannot rush cheesecake!
 First, it takes awhile to bake through.
-Second, it must sit in the oven after baking as the oven cools down – this is another trick to avoid cheesecake cracks.
+Second, it must sit in the oven after baking as the oven cools down—this is another trick to avoid cheesecake cracks.
 Then, once the cheesecake is room temperature, you must chill it.
 It’s a great make-ahead recipe.

-Sounds like a lot of work for cheesecake, but trust me – it’s so worth it!
+Sounds like a lot of work for cheesecake, but trust me—it’s so worth it!
+And then give these peanut butter pretzel cheesecake bars a go.
+So much cheesecake to try, so little time!Print

 Creamy, rich peanut butter cheesecake filled with crushed Butterfinger candy bars and topped with peanut butter drizzle.
 This is one incredibly indulgent dessert!

-- 24 ounces (670g) full-fat cream cheese, softened to room temperature
+- 24 ounces (678g) full-fat brick cream cheese, softened to room temperature

 - 1 cup (200g) granulated sugar